xiix0/scam/README.md

-As flies to wanton boys are we to the gods; they kill us for their sport.
+But, for my own part, it was Greek to me.
-		-- Shakespeare, "King Lear"
+		-- William Shakespeare, "Julius Caesar"